 Why buy a condo?

 For many buyers, the answer to this question is simplicity.
 With most condo developments, you only have to take care of the interior.
 All the rest is handled by a professional management company.
 There’s no lawn to cut, flowerbeds to maintain or driveways to be cleared of snow.
+This can be especially beneficial for older homeowners, folks who travel often or those who otherwise don’t want to spend time on maintenance.

 Another important piece is the price tag.
 Condos have historically been more affordable than single-family homes, and that trend continues today.
 In fact, condos appreciated at a slower pace than that of single-family homes in 2020, according to Black Knight data, and sold for approximately 17 percent less, representing a savings of around $58,000, real estate brokerage Redfin reports.